← Back to all articles

 BairesDev and Toptal both promise senior engineers without the hiring slog, which is where the similarity ends.
 One is a nearshore services machine — thousands of employees, delivery structures, account management.
 The other is a premium freelance marketplace — individual contractors, scoped engagements, a brand as the filter.
 Comparing them is really comparing two answers to the question: how much company do you want around your engineers?

 We operate in the same market, so the rules here are the ones we'd want from a competitor writing about us: verifiable facts, credit paid where due, trade-offs in plain sight.
+The "we" here is Conectia — the engineers we place are our own direct employees, cleared through CTO-led vetting — so we know both models from the inside.

 Two models, side by side